aidian3k/Finite_state_machine/README.md

 # Finite_state_machine
 The project was created as part of the basics of computer science classes at the Warsaw University of Technology.
+The program enables user to see working finite state machine.
+As an input the user has to give the string, which contains only from 0-1 letters.
+Then the user has to click on the start button and see wether the finite state machine accepted the given string or not.